 In 1930 the U.S. Government ruled that objects had to be at least 100 years old to be classified as antiques, so they could be admitted duty free into the U.S. This was a legislative tax decision.
 Since then, antiques have often been defined as objects made before 1830.

 In Europe, items as recent as that seem quite young.
 In contrast with a classic Roman head, an 18th-century chair is modern.
 Antique shops in European cities are often called "antiquities" shops.
 Except for Indian relics and a few Spanish buildings in the Southwest, the oldest American antiques are but 300 years old.

 Americans experience the same contrast in their shops.
 To a New Englander who knows the pine furniture of Pilgrim days, a Victorian sofa doesn't seem antique.
 But in Nebraska or Oregon it does, because it represents the earliest furnishings in the region.
 The age of antiques seems to vary in relation to their environment.
-And so the perception of "What is antique?" changes from region to region and one part of the world to another.
+And so the perception of "What is antique?" changes depending on where you are in the world.